ARZZEZZAN/s21_decimal/README.md

 - The library must be developed according to the principles of structured programming;
 - Use prefix s21_ before each function
 - Prepare full coverage of library functions code with unit-tests using the Check library
+- Unit tests must cover at least 80% of each function (checked using gcov)
-- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_decimal.a)
+- Provide a Makefile for building the library and tests (with targets all, clean, test, s21_decimal.a, gcov_report)
+- The gcov_report target should generate a gcov report in the form of an html page.
+Unit tests must be run with gcov flags to do this
-- The internal implementation of the decimal type can be arbitrary
+- The internal implementation of the decimal type can be arbitrary, but the structure must necessarily contain an array of bits
 - The defined type must support numbers from -79,228,162,514,264,337,593,543,950,335 to +79,228,162,514,264,337,593,543,950,335.